matplotlib/matplotlib/doc/api/colors_api.rst

 the data <sphx_glr_tutorials_colors_colormaps.py>` but in general "good" colormaps smoothly and continuously change their RGB values as a function of the input data.
-By looking at the RGB values as we go through the full range of the user data (e.g. a colorbar) we can trace out the 1-dimensional path the colormap takes through 3-dimensional RGB space.
+By looking at the RGB values as we go through the full range of the user data we can trace out the 1-dimensional path the colormap takes through 3-dimensional RGB space.
 This allows us to separate the mapping process into two orthogonal parts :

 1. the parameterized path through color space
 2. the mapping between the user's data to distance along the curve.